Tightness and solidity in fragments of Peano Arithmetic: Solidity below PA: refinements

-To conclude the subsection, we prove a result that was already announced above: the interpretations $\gn{n}$ and $\hn{n}$ witness not only the bi-interpretability of the specific models $(\N,\Th{\N})$ and $\KK$, but work in a more general axiomatic context.
+We start by proving a result that was already announced above: the interpretations $\gn{n}$ and $\hn{n}$ defined in Section \ref{sec:proper-solid} witness not only the bi-interpretability of the specific models $(\N,\Th{\N})$ and $\KK$, but work in a more general axiomatic context.